 One of the key objectives of this research was to explore the ways in which staff were exploiting existing processes and procedures to facilitate their offending behaviour.
-What is quite interesting about much of the data is the fact that most staff have to do very little to enable them to carry out their offending.
+A key finding was that most staff have to do very little to enable them to steal.
 Few make more than a token effort to cover their tracks and the vast majority rely upon the complexity and enormity of the retailing operation to provide a sufficiently foggy picture to reduce the likelihood of detection.
 For instance, time after time till-based offenders would assume that the sheer volume of customers passing through the till, together with the variety of operatives who would have access to the cash in the till, would mean that their activity would be considered as either simple retail error - an inevitable part of doing business - or impossible to associate with a single individual operator.
 Clearly given that all 74 respondents in this data set were caught would imply that this is not the case!
 However, a number of process failures were identified by the respondents: